4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 - Difficulty MAY be reduced by spending non-health [Life Battery](#life-batteries) points; 1 Difficulty Rating for each target action battery point spent.
 - Difficulty MAY be increased or decreased by negotiating with the Narrator, if applicable.
+- If using non-health Life Batteries, Difficulty Ratings SHOULD target one non-health battery; known as the target action battery.
+For example:
+	- Injury and healing actions SHOULD affect the health battery.
+	- Physical tasks SHOULD predominately affect the physical battery.
+	- Mentally taxing activities SHOULD predominately impact the mental battery.
+	- Magic and similar actions SHOULD predominately impact the spirit battery.
+	- *Note: The overflow recharging (see below) facilitates the notion that actions are rarely strictly physical, mental, or spiritual and is RECOMMENDED.*
+- Players MAY spend non-health battery points, if applicable, to reduce the Difficulty Rating of an action; 1 Difficulty Rating per battery point.
+	- The battery points spent MUST come from the target action battery.

 ### Opposing Character Interactions